Helen LaFrance: Media

 Not limited to two-dimensional media, LaFrance was an exceptional quilt maker and wood carver of animal sculptures and articulated dolls with handmade textile clothing.
 But it is her memory paintings that most strongly suggest a common experience.
 "Simply described, memory painting is a visual history of reminiscences coming from a particular frame of reference."
 Her sense of time and place resonate with the emotions and memories of the viewer, pulling them in.
 With oil on canvas, LaFrance shared the traditions of family and church and the values she grew up with, and recollections of coon hunts, fishing, planting and picking cotton and tobacco, growing flowers and using their petals for paint, the general merchandise store, barn dances, the circus, fish fries, family reunions, and church picnics where the community gathered together.
-She witnessed the Depression, the stock market crash, the war in Vietnam, and the passing of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
-It was that blend of personal experiences and expressive artistry that made Helen LaFrance a unique and an important American artist.
+She witnessed the Depression, the 1929 stock market crash, the war in Vietnam, and the passing of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+LaFrance's blend of personal experiences and expressive artistry in her paintings have left an emotional impact on viewers.